Holiday events return to Tampa Bay

 Some events are all new like the Tampa Bay Festival of Lights and Santa’s Village at the Hillsborough County Fairground in Dover.

-“The Festival of Lights is nearly a 2-mile-long drive through filled with over 150 lighted displays,” said event manager Ryan Henning.
+“The Festival of Lights is nearly a two-mile-long drive-through filled with over 150 lighted displays,” said event manager Ryan Henning.

 At ZooTampa, Christmas in The Wild is set to be the most festive event the zoo has ever hosted.